damian0815/conceptmod/README.md

 Based on 'Erasing Concepts from Diffusion Models' [https://erasing.baulab.info](https://erasing.baulab.info)

+## ConceptMod

+Allows manipulation of Stable Diffusion with it's own learned representation.
+Fine tune on text.

+--

 Takes several hours of training.
-Does not require a dataset, only concept mod text.
+Does not require a dataset, only words.

-You can train with multiple concepts at once separated with '|'.
-Example: 'vibrant colors^|boring--'
+Example: 'vibrant colors++|boring--' where '|' seperates the increasing `vibrant colors` and the decreasing `boring`

 `train_sequential.sh` sequentially trains multiple concept mods with the proper commands.